-Senate Bill 3 established a new program, which required additional agency staff and resources to implement.
-The staff-initiated rule efficiencies would save staff resources by removing, clarifying, or streamlining agency processes.
-Implementing the after-action review recommendations would impact multiple agency programs but can be accomplished using existing resources.
+SB 3 established a new program, which required additional agency staff and resources to implement.
+The staff-initiated rule efficiencies will save staff resources by removing, clarifying, or streamlining agency processes.
+Implementing the after-action review recommendations will impact multiple agency programs but can be accomplished using existing resources.